Is all your foreign income tax free if you live in Georgia? To answer simply: no.

 But the few smart ones who consider their options in advance can often reduce that tax liability to as little as 1%.

 In short, Small Business Registration is a special regime that allows certain individual entrepreneurs to pay just 1% tax on turnover.
-There are some criteria that apply, however:
+However, there are some criteria that apply:

 - There are some restricted activities, such as consulting & gambling;

 - The reduced tax applies only to individuals.
 You cannot operate as an LLC;

 - The tax in question is applied to your gross turnover rather than profit.

 If it appears that you may qualify, then it makes a lot of sense to take action right now.
 The reduced tax rate doesn’t apply retroactively, so the longer you wait, the more of your income will be taxed at the full 20%.

 For more information about the Small Business Registration, you can read our full guide here, download our Self-Service Checklist, or book a 30-minute Free Tax Consultation where we can help you navigate the landscape.